utdata/icj-class/css/css-class.md

 The first rule sets the font to a series of sans serif fonts, and we've done it for all headline sizes.

 The other rule set sizes and margins for various sizes of headlines.
 You'll notice that the margins are set in a single line.
-You can [review the rules here](https://www.w3schools.com/css/css_margin.asp).
+You can [review the rules regarding that here](https://www.w3schools.com/css/css_margin.asp).

 ## Set the credit

 Our next challenge is to set the credit.
 Because the credit is in a `<p>` tag, we need to add a class attribute to it so we can target it specifically with CSS.
-We'll use a "class" because credits are not unique, and this way we could set them for all the credits on our site.
+We'll use a "class" because credits may not unique on a web page, and this way we could set them for all the credits on our site.

 - In the html page, add the `class="credit"` attribute to the `<p>` tag around the credit "Source: Epicurious.com" so it looks like this: